syedfahadkhalid/Data-Engineering-Task/Data Engineer Task/README.md

 It will create an empty MySQL database.
 It will launch the analytics.py script.

-Your task will be to write the ETL script inside the analytics/analytics.py file.
+The ETL script is inside the analytics/analytics.py file.